sleepyy51/sleepyy51/README.md

 ###

-<p align="left">I'm second year student at Instituto Tecnologico de la Laguna trying to become a Software Engineer.<br>I like to learn new technologies and competitive programming.</p>
+<p align="left">Currently I'm a second year student at Instituto Tecnologico de la Laguna trying to become a Junior Software Engineer<br>I like to learn new technologies and most of all I like to work on real world projects.</p>

 ###